-Ask any ex-smoker and they will tell you how challenging it can be when it comes to have some mind control to stop smoking.
+Ask any ex-smoker, and they will tell you how challenging it can be to have some mind control when it comes to stopping smoking.

-Reminding yourself of the dangers of smoking regularly can be one of the most important things toward stopping, so you can lead a healthier lifestyle.
-When you remind yourself daily on your smoking status, you are also programming your mind that sooner or later you are going to do something about this unhealthy behavior, cause sometimes your mind needs a little time to adapt to the idea and which strategy will be right for you.
+Regularly reminding yourself of the dangers of smoking is essential.
+When you remind yourself daily of your smoking status, you’re programming your mind to do something about this unhealthy behavior.
+Sometimes your mind needs a little time to adapt and find the right strategy.

-We all know the serious effects of smoking and how important it is to quit while we’re healthy enough to make the choice.
-So let’s not rehash old ground right?
+We all know the serious effects of smoking and how important it is to quit while we’re healthy enough to make a choice.
+So let’s not rehash old ground, right?

-Instead, let’s discuss a talked about cessation method that could help you quit smoking, faster and possibly with less withdrawal symptoms (example, automatically reaching out for a cigarette without even thinking.)
+Instead, let’s discuss a talked-about cessation method that could help you quit smoking faster and possibly with fewer withdrawal symptoms.
+For example, automatically reaching out for a cigarette without even thinking.